 The first one is CFX, the second one is CF 3S two nine-foot concert grands and then the six-foot eleven S6.

 The CFX was a concert grand that was designed to be powerful enough to project over a symphony orchestra acoustically but also has the ability to play extremely soft and expressive beautiful passages as well.

 The sounds are very big in the middle with high and low ranges on the sides.
 The great part is that at the same time you can play very subtle and beautiful passages too.

 The next grand piano sound is the CF 3S, I can say it is a little darker (sorry for musician terminology) by this I mean it does not have that big, big, big sound but it is still has a nice big low and high end.
 In short, it is still a wonderful sound piano.

 You can use this in a solo or even with a musical ensemble.

 The third piano it has is S6.
 It is a 6 foot 11 inch grand piano and it is the darkest of all the above. (here is the perfect example of dark music scary right..)

 S6 is truly a nice sounding piano that better suits in small cocktail parties, get together, especially wherever you need a more intimate darker sounding piano.

-Many students and beginners want my opinion on this that which is the best piano of all three?
+Many students and beginners ask me which is the best piano of all three?